 The scenery here at the rice terraces amazes travelers from the world over.
 And to take in the views, it requires a hike, whether it's a shorter half an hour walk from the village of Pingan, or a more strenuous 4-5 hours hike from the village of Dazhai.

 If you fancy hiking off the beaten track, the hike starting from Dazhai where the Yao minority inhabits is ideal as it's a lot less touristy, the ambiance more mesmerizing, and the local life more authentic.
 Come in spring, you'll have the chance to observe the farmers planting their rice crops.
 Expect to see the golden fields in October and snow-white fields in December.
-If you want to interact with the local people, an overnight-stay in the locals' home may enable you to get to know the Zhuang or Yao minorities when you may be treated with their specialties lik tea, wine, etc.
+If you want to interact with the local people, an overnight stay in the locals' home may enable you to get to know the Zhuang or Yao minorities when you may be treated with tea, wine, singing, dancing, etc.

 Longji Rice Terraces in spring